nikiforov5000/Text-enterpreter/README.md

-# Text enterpreter / Calculator
+# Text interpreter / Calculator
 Text interpreter
 - accept a string
 - convert into a vector of token